RedisLabs/redislabs-docs/content/rs/references/rest-api/objects/action.md

 categories: ["RS"]
 ---

-The cluster allows you to invoke general maintenance actions such as rebalancing, taking a node offline by moving all of its entities to other nodes, etc.
+The cluster allows you to invoke general maintenance actions such as rebalancing or taking a node offline by moving all of its entities to other nodes.

 Actions are implemented as tasks in the cluster.
 Every task has a unique `task_id` assigned by the cluster, a task name which describes the task, a status, and additional task-specific parameters.

 The REST API provides a simplified interface that allows callers to invoke actions and query their status without a specific `task_id`.

-The action lifecycle is based on the following status and status
+The action lifecycle is based on the following status and status transitions:
-transitions:

 ![Action lifecycle](/images/rs/rest-api-action-cycle.png#no-click "Action lifecycle")